monsoonmaelstrom/book2/book2.md

 “Fine,” I sigh.
 “Lisette.
 Come sit,” I tell her as I take a seat cross legged on the ground.
 “Liam, can you watch too?”
 I ask him.

-He nods and takes a seat next to me as Lisette takes a seat across from me.
+He nods and takes a seat next to me as Lisette sits across from me.

 “Okay.
 Show me,” I tell her.